Menu

 We’ll reach the imposing summit of Pedra da Mina at 4:30 p.m., where we’ll set up our second camp.
 This is an important milestone on the traverse, as Pedra da Mina is the highest point in the Serra Fina trekking and the fourth highest mountain in Brazil, at an impressive 2,798 meters.
 When you reach it, you feel like you’re on top of the world – surrounded by a sea of mountains, open skies, and the powerful silence of nature.

-Climbing the Serra Fina moutain
+Climbing on Serra Fina mountain

 .